rpollack/baseball-team-similarity/README.md

 	1 point for every 1 walk allowed
 	1 point for every 1 home run allowed

 The output of this script is one .csv file for each team/season.
 For example, 2011 Baltimore Orioles.csv and 2012 Baltimore Orioles.csv.
+Currently all .csv file are stored in a "results" subdirectory which is created if it doesn't exist already.

 Each .csv file has 2714 rows defining the similarity score between that team and all the others.